-Joseph M. Hannon is Counsel and a member of the Employment Law & Litigation, Labor Law and Nonprofits, Trade Associations & Tax-Exempt Organizations Practice Groups as well as the Education Industry Group.
+Joseph M. Hannon is Partner and a member of the Employment Law & Litigation, Labor Law and Nonprofits, Trade Associations & Tax-Exempt Organizations Service Areas as well as the Education Industry Area.
 He concentrates on traditional labor law on behalf of public and private sector clients, including municipal clients in a broad range of labor-related areas such as collective negotiations with law enforcement and civilian units as well as entities in interest arbitration proceedings.
 Mr. Hannon regularly appears before the Public Employment Relations Commission (PERC) on issues such as unfair practice charges and representation petitions.

 Mr. Hannon’s extensive labor experience includes handling arbitrations on behalf of management in the public and private sectors.
 He advises clients on a wide variety of grievances, including terminations, disciplinary proceedings, contract interpretations, wage and hour matters, seniority and bumping rights and employee leave issues.